-- 2. Ask the high school guidance office to forward official high school record and letter(s) of recommendation.
+- 1. Students may apply for admission by completing the Common Application. - 2.
+Ask the high school guidance office to forward official high school record and letter(s) of recommendation.
 If students have attended college or other post-secondary programs, they must submit an official transcript from those institutions or programs. - 3.
-Submission of SAT and ACT scores is optional. - 4.
-If applying for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
+Submission of SAT and ACT scores is optional.

+4. If applying for financial aid, students must complete the Free Application for Federal Student Aid (FAFSA).
 The FAFSA may be completed on-line at www.fafsa.ed.gov.
 The Mitchell College school code is 001393.
 Financial aid is available for the fall and spring semesters; there is no financial aid for the winter and summer semesters.